ftarlao/mirror-webnode/README.md

 This python script performs a mirror/copy of webpages that are listed on a provided file.
 This is intended to work better with WEBNODE.COM hosted sites.
 A copy of listed files are provided in the desired folder WITH the copy of the external resources (so it may be a bit cumbersome, tens of Megs).
 The output folder is automatically ZIP-compressed to a file named "PREFIX 202402 webnode site.zip" where 202402 is current time in YYYYMM

-Webnode is used in few high school  textbooks as an exampl as  web sites design tools... and this script is a way to store, immutable, the student works
+Webnode is used in few high school textbooks as an example for web sites design tools.
+This script permits to store the student works for future reference.

 You need: Python3 and the wget command.